Zone 5 Perennials

 She is the author of BGgarden where she shares her journey in Midwest gardening.

-Embrace Brenda's Country Porch
+Embrace Bren's Country Porch

-Brenda's porch was featured on the May 2010 cover of Lawn and Garden Retailer Magazine.
+Bren's porch was featured on the May 2010 cover of Lawn and Garden Retailer Magazine.

 What an honor and testimonial to the beauty of her porch and her zone 5 perennials and amazing perennial garden ideas.